Losilof39/glDoom/README.md

    - Add dynamic lights
    - Add post-processing effects

-3. Increasing the vanilla limits and adding support for No Rest For The Living and SIGIL
+3. Increasing the vanilla limits and adding support for No Rest For The Living and SIGIL(60% Done)

 Plus more!